Chick Corea, Copenhagen, Mercury Retro Has its Sway Again

 On the night of our soul-restoring concert, one of our friends was zipping through Christiania to pick up some entertainment supplies and got caught because he went in and out too quickly.
 However, once again the kindhearted Danish police had compassion for the student and let him go.
 He just ended up being a little late for the concert.
 Since this was way before cellphones, we had no idea what was keeping him.
 I can’t recall if they let him keep the entertainment supplies.

 For some reason, when I was cleaning bathrooms throughout the house today, I decide to help tidy up some of my husband’s collection of artworks and lo and behold, I find my old map of Copenhagen.
 Apparently, Mercury retro is helping me access that part of my past right now.
-There must be something there that I need to reconnect with, acknowledge, let go of or even embrace.
+There must be something in these Mercury retrograde memories that I need to reconnect with, acknowledge, let go of or even embrace.

 My time in Copenhagen reactivated my art studies through my abstract, colored-pencil doodles which became an outlet for my emotions

 These doodles provide links to how I felt over 40 years ago.
 Currently, I have reconnected to my art through Zoom art classes.
 This Mercury retro dip into my past, activated by the passing of Chick Corea and further nudged by finding the lost map of København has reminded me, how blessed my life has been.
 For my parents to trust sending me away to college and letting me study abroad for a semester was quite the stretch, emotionally and financially.
 Both experiences were incredible mind-expanding opportunities for me, and both really opened up my view of the world in a big way.
 So Grateful.